 We’ve talked a lot about the importance of including micronutrients (vitamins and minerals) in your diet and now it’s time to stress the importance of macronutrients.
-If you are not well versed in the nutritional lingo, macronutrients are basically the 3 most essential nutrients necessary for survival.
+If you are not well versed in nutritional lingo, macronutrients are basically the 3 most essential nutrients necessary for survival.
 They include carbohydrates, proteins, and fats.
-As their collective name suggests, our bodies require large amounts of these nutrients for growth, healing and carrying out body functions.
+As their collective name suggests, our bodies require large amounts of these nutrients for growth, healing, and carrying out body functions.

-Fortunately, macronutrients occur, albeit in varying levels, in most of the foods we eat.
+Fortunately, macronutrients occur, albeit at varying levels, in most of the foods we eat.
 The key is to balance your intake such that you don’t consume way more carbs than proteins and fats and vice versa.
 Nutritionists recommend diets consisting of 40% carbs, 30% fats, and 30% proteins.
 Such diets are especially great for diabetes patients as they lower glucose tolerance.
 Simply put, reducing your carb intake in favor of more proteins and natural fats will go a long way towards keeping you healthy.

 That said, you may want to include in your diet foods that contain more than one macronutrient.
 For example, beans, peas, and buckwheat are known to contain both proteins and carbs while dairy, eggs, and nuts are essential sources of both proteins and fats.
 Whatever your choices, you should strive to include as many macronutrients as you can, and in balanced portions.
 This helps in keeping you fit, all the time.